savannahwalters/Theia/README.md

 ## Cost

 Approx. $0.01 per image analysis with GPT‑4o (varies by image size and tokens).
 Monitor usage in your OpenAI dashboard.

-## Roadmap

-- Text‑to‑speech for spoken responses
-- History of results and sharing
-- Language selection and localization
-- Region‑aware OCR (bounding boxes / focus reticle)
-- On‑device pre‑filters (blur/brightness hints)

 ## Acknowledgements